-Contrasting the average statistics in each quartile of cumulative confirmed Covid mortality per million up to December 2021 (Table 1) with those in the same quartile of cumulative excess mortality per million in December 2021 (Table 3) revels disturbing fundamental differences between these two mortality measures and the resulted country quartile rankings.
+Contrasting the average statistics in each quartile of cumulative confirmed Covid mortality per million up to December 2021 (Table 1) with those in the same quartiles of cumulative excess mortality per million in December 2021 (Table 3) reveals disturbing fundamental differences between these two mortality measures and the resulting country quartile rankings.

-Table 1, indicates that on average, higher GDP/capita countries preformed badly relative to the low- and middle-income countries in terms of the cumulative confirmed Covid mortality ranking.
-The lowest mortality quartile average GDP/capita is 1/4 of the higher mortality quartile.
-The second worst preforming quantile average GDP/Capita exceed the GDP/Capita of the second-best performing quantile by about 1/5.
+Table 1, indicates that on average, higher GDP/capita countries performed poorly relative to low- and middle-income countries, in terms of their cumulative confirmed Covid mortality ranking.
+Average GDP/capita in the lowest mortality quartile is ¼ that of the higher mortality quartile.
+The second worst performing quartile’s average GDP/Capita exceeded the GDP/Capita of the second-best performing quartile by about 1/5.
 Similar observations apply for measures of institutional quality.
-The best preforming quartile average health expenditure was 1/8 of that of the worst preforming quartile; the rule of law, the voice and accountability, and government effectiveness are ranked significantly higher for the worst preforming quartile.
+The best performing quartile’s average health expenditure was 1/8 of that of the worst performing quartile’s; rule of law, voice and accountability, and government effectiveness are ranked significantly higher for the worst performing quartile.

 Intriguingly, almost the opposite patterns characterize the quartiles of cumulative excess mortality, reported in Table 3.
-The lowest excess mortality quantile average income/capita is the highest ($ 25,293), while the second-best preforming quartile has the lowest average income/capita, less than half of the best preforming quartile.
-The worst excess mortality quartile’s average income/capita is 3/5 of the average income/capita of the best preforming quartile.
-The quartile with the lowest excess mortality is also characterized by best rule of law, voice and accountability, and government effectiveness.
+The lowest excess mortality quartile’s average income/capita is the highest ($ 25,293) of all quartiles.
+Meanwhile, the second-best performing quartile has the lowest average income/capita of all quartiles — less than half of the best performing quartile.
+Average income/capita in the worst excess mortality quartile is only 3/5 of the average income/capita of the best performing quartile.
+The quartile with the lowest excess mortality is also characterized by the best rule of law, voice and accountability, and government effectiveness scores.

 These observations raise fundamental concerns about the quality of confirmed (or official) cumulative mortality data in Covid-19 times.
 It also challenges simplistic interpretations and generalizations, like the notion that on average, OECD countries failed in dealing with Covid challenges relative to low- and middle-income countries.
-This view is in line with the quartiles’ average statistics of confirmed Covid mortality, but is mostly rejected by the excess mortality data.
-The sharp contrast between the two tables suggests that countries ranked higher in terms of rule of law, voice and accountability and government effectiveness are also countries where the gap between the confirmed covid mortality and the excess mortality is smaller.
+This view might be supported by the quartiles’ average statistics by confirmed Covid mortality, but is mostly rejected when measured using excess mortality data.
+The sharp contrast between the two tables suggests that countries ranked higher in terms of rule of law, voice and accountability, and government effectiveness are also countries where the gap between the confirmed Covid mortality and the excess mortality is smallest.

-Statististical Analysis of the Gap between Confirmed and Excess Cumulative Covid Mortality, 2020-2021
+Statistical Analysis of the Gap between Confirmed and Excess Cumulative Covid Mortality, 2020-2021

-In order to gain further insight on the gap between confirmed and excess cumularive Covid mortality, we run regressions accounting the ratio of Cumulative Excess/Official COVID-19 mortality ratios across countries.
-We do it for two dates; the end of 2020, contrasting it to the end 2021, controlling for GDP/Capita and vaccination rates for 170 countries.
+In order to gain further insight on the gap between confirmed and excess cumulative Covid mortality, we run regressions accounting for the ratio of Cumulative Excess/Official Covid-19 mortalities across countries.
+We run this analysis for two dates; at the end of 2020, and the end of 2021.
+Both regressions control for GDP/Capita and vaccination rates, and include a sample of 170 countries.